wayn-r/lovelace-lcars-card/flattened_codebase.md

   }

   /**
-   * Format a raw color value to a CSS string without resolution logic
+   * Formats a raw color value to a CSS string without resolution logic.
-   * This is specifically for the animation manager when processing individual color values from mappings */ static formatValue(value: ColorValue | undefined): string | undefined {
+   * This is specifically for the animation manager when processing individual color values from mappings.
+   */
+  static formatValue(value: ColorValue | undefined): string | undefined {
     if (value === undefined || value === null) {